vopros-dk/vopros/README.md

 Building
 --------

-You will need [drush make][] to build this install profile.
+You will need [Drush][] to build this install profile.

 To build a full site, run:

-   drush make https://raw.github.com/DBCDK/Vopros-install/master/build_vopros.make /path/to/build/to
+   drush make https://raw.githubusercontent.com/vopros-dk/vopros/master/build_vopros.make /path/to/build/to

 To build an install profile without Drupal core, run: